There are countless ways to tell if a girl likes you. Knowing this is very relative; each person thinks differently, especially the Japanese.

 1. Hiro-chan, Hi-chan, Shi-chan

-a real tip
+A real tip

-If the girl stops using pronouns like わたし (watashi) or あたし (atashi) and starts referring to herself in the third person, she may have a romantic interest in you.
+If the girl stops using pronouns like わたし (watashi) or あたし (atashi) and starts referring to herself in the third person, she may have romantic interest in you.